pyunity/pyunity/README.md

     >>> from pyunity import *

-If you want debug information, set the PYUNITY_DEBUG_MODE environment variable to "1".
+Debug information is turned on by default.
+If you want to turn it off, set the
+PYUNITY_DEBUG_MODE environment variable to "0".
-This is the output:
+This is the output with debugging:

     >>> import os
     >>> os.environ["PYUNITY_DEBUG_MODE"] = "1"